axibase/atsd-api-php/Meters.md

 $ htdigest atsd-api-php/meters/.htpasswd meters guest
 ```

-- Modify ```atsd-api-php/meters/.htaccess``` and specify the correct path to the ```.htpasswd``` file:
+- Modify ```atsd-api-php/meters/.htaccess``` and specify the correct path in the `.htpasswd` file:
 ```
 AuthUserFile "documentRoot/atsd-api-php/meters/.htpasswd"
 ```

-## Configure application
+## Configure Application

 - Configure metrics

-To change displayed and reported metrics modify the ```atsd-api-php/meters/js/configs.js``` file and set your collected metric from ATSD on the first line:
+To change displayed and reported metrics, modify the `atsd-api-php/meters/js/configs.js` file and set your collected metric from ATSD on the first line:
 ```
 var metricValue = "sml.power-consumed";
 ```

-- Create the following entity groups in ATSD UI - navigate to Entities -> Entity Groups -> Create:
+- Create the following entity groups in the ATSD user interface.
+Navigate to **Entities -> Entity Groups -> Create**:
     - org-all-entities
     - org-001-entities
     - org-002-entities